 Ginger, cinnamon, nutmeg, three of my favourite spices, that are blended together in this pumpkin cake with just a touch of clove and allspice berry.
 These warm spices blended together really are the perfect pairing for sweet pumpkin.

-This cake is a real favourite with my two girls, the day I baked this they came in from school looking for a slice.
+This pumpkin bundt cake is a real favourite with my two girls, the day I baked this they came in from school looking for a slice.
 Sadly they had to wait a day as I couldn’t get it photographed until the following day.
 Restraint was required by us all!

 How to serve pumpkin cake?